 The McKinney-Vento Act:

 Subtitle VII-B of the McKinney-Vento Homeless Assistance Act, reauthorized in 2015 by Title IX, Part A of the Every Student Succeeds Act, (42 U.S.C. § 11431 et seq.) is a Federal law that addresses the educational needs of children and youth experiencing homelessness.
 This brief provides basic information about the scope of the issue of child and youth homelessness, the impact of homelessness on education, and the educational rights and supports available to children and youth experiencing homelessness.
-Briefs on additional homeless education topics are available at https://nche.ed.gov/briefs.php
+Additional briefs on homeless education topics.

 The Definition for Homelessness